punithsai2006/portfolio/README.md

 **Live Website:** [punithsai2006.github.io/portfolio](https://punithsai2006.github.io/portfolio/)

-This is my Portfolio created using HTML, CSS and Java Script.
+This is my Portfolio created using HTML and CSS.

 I have divided my web site into 5 pages: